kapilrk-04/CodeMixToolkit/README.md

 2. Do pip install 'location of dist'
 3. You can import codemix in your code now

+### Recommended
+- Run the toolkit in an Anaconda environment.

 ## CODE-MIX GENERATOR - MODIFIED DOCKER IMAGE

 - This modified docker image contains API calls to utilise the aligner and codemix-generator functionalities in a simple manner.